our operations

 legacy project

-In its previous life, Genesis was considered an offshore game changer.
+In its previous life, Genesis was considered an offshore gamechanger.
 Its innovative 705-foot, 28,700-ton steel floating spar was the first to house both drilling and production facilities.

 The platform’s transformation is allowing it to live on in a new, underwater world.

-“It’s bittersweet,” said Voisin, who has worked on the platform for approximately seven years.
-“I’m glad I get to see her away and help her find her new purpose.
+“I’m glad I got to see her away and help her find her new purpose.
 I am honored to have been a part of it.”

 topics covered